 Trade Association and Other Memberships

 Canfor is an active member of a number of trade associations that promote forest products and advance the forest sector.
 These include the Forest Products Association of Canada (FPAC), the Council of Forest Industries (COFI) in British Columbia, and the Alberta Forest Products Association (AFPA).
-We also belong to the British Columbia Business Council, and numerous chambers of commerce across our operating communities.

 In 2014, Don Kayne was appointed to the binational Softwood Lumber Board, and serves as second vice chair and chair of the Research and Promotion Programs Committee.
 The Softwood Lumber Board is an industry body comprising leaders in the Canadian and American softwood lumber business, and it administers the funds collected from the US Department of Agriculture check-off program for lumber.
 These funds are used to promote the use of wood in construction, and generally grow demand for wood as a sustainable, safe and preferable construction material.

 Mark Feldinger, our Senior Vice President, Global Supply Chain for Canfor and Canfor Pulp, is on the board of the Alberta Forest Products Association (AFPA).
 FORESTCARE is the AFPA’s program of continuous improvement, industry promotion, public education, issues management, public and government relations, transportation, and other resources.